A linear bound for the size of the finite terminal assembly of a directed non-cooperative tile assembly system: Abstract

 \section{Abstract}

-Introduced in \cite{Winf98}, the abstract tile assembly model (aTam) is a model of \textsc{DNA} self-assembly.
-Most of the studies focus on cooperative aTam where a form of synchronization between the tiles is possible.
+Introduced in \cite{Winf98}, the abstract tile assembly model (aTAM) is a model of \textsc{DNA} self-assembly.
+Most of the studies focus on cooperative aTAM where a form of synchronization between the tiles is possible.
 Simulating Turing machines is achievable in this context.
 Few results and constructions are known for the non-cooperative case (a variant of Wang tilings \cite{Wang61} where assemblies do not need to cover the whole plane and some mismatches may occur).
 For example, assembly of a square of width $n$ is done with $2n-1$ tiles types whereas only $\Theta(\frac{\log(n)}{\log(\log(n))})$ are required for the cooperative case \cite{AdChGoHu01}.

-Introduced by P.-É. Meunier and D. Regnault \cite{Meunier2019}, \emph{efficient} paths are a non-trivial construction for non-cooperative aTam.
-These paths of width $n\log(n)$ are designed with $n$ different tile types.
+Introduced by P.-É. Meunier in \cite{meunier2015}, \emph{efficient} paths are a non-trivial construction for non-cooperative aTAM designed with $n$ different tile types and reaching a distance linearly greater than $n$.
+Improved in \cite{Meunier2019}, efficient paths were shown to be able to reach a distance of $n\log(n)$.
 Assembling them relies heavily on a form of ``non-determinism''.
-Indeed, the set of tiles may produced different finite terminal assemblies but they all contain the same efficient path.
-Directed non-cooperative aTam does not allow this non-determinism as only one assembly may be produced by a tile assembly system.
-This variant of aTam is the only one who was shown to be decidable (see \cite{MRfinal} which is combining \cite{Doty-2011} and \cite{STOC2020}).

-In this paper, we show that if the terminal assembly of a directed non-cooperative tile assembly system is finite then its width and length are of linear size according to the size of the tile assembly system.
-This result implies that the construction of efficient paths cannot be generalized to the directed case and that some computation must rely on a competition between different paths.
-It also implies that the construction of a square of width $n$ using $2n-1$ tiles types is asymptotically optimal.
+Indeed, the set of tiles may produce different finite terminal assemblies but they all contain the same efficient path.
+In this paper, we prove that this non-determinism is strictly necessary for assembling the efficient paths of \cite{Meunier2019}.
+More formally, we show that if the terminal assembly of a \emph{directed} non-cooperative tile assembly system (a model where only one terminal assembly is produced) is finite then its width and length are linear in the number of tiles.
+This result also implies that the construction of a square of width $n$ using $2n-1$ tiles types is asymptotically optimal.
 Moreover, we hope that the techniques introduced here will lead to a better comprehension of the non-directed case.